vietti09/python-challenge/pyber/README.md

 #Three trends based on data.
 #Observed Trend 1: There are far more rides counted in urban environments than in suburban or rural.
 #Observed Trend 2: The fares in rural areas are higher, per the bubble plot, than urban or suburban fares.
-#Observed Trend 3: The fares and total number of rides for suburban areas were both between urban and rural numbers.
+#Observed Trend 3: There are considerably more drivers in urban environments than fares.
 ```